Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

 ## Polly
 * **AWS Polly** - automatically convert **text -> speech** using deep learning to create applications that talk
+* **Lexicon** - customize the pronunciatin of words with `Pronunciation lexicons`
+    * for acronyms, stylized words
+    * upload the lexicons and use them in `SynthesizeSpeech` operation
+* **Sppech Synthesis markup Language (SSML)** - enables more customization
+    * emphasizing specific words or phrases
+    * using phonetic pronunciation
+    * including breathing sounds, whispering
+    * using the Newscaster speaking style

 ## Translate
 * **AWS Translate** - natural and accurate language translation